 Research

 (3) Soil and climate mitigation.
 How can we reduce the climate footprint of agriculture?
 Can we fight climate change by trying to reverse soil carbon loss?
 What role can soils play in yielding durable geologic carbon storage?
-At Lawrence Livermore National Laboratory, I have assessed the potential and the limitations of soil-based carbon capture, studied carbon accrual under perennial bioenergy crops, and argued for improvements in the way soil carbon accrual rates are interpreted in agricultural settings.
-My current research aims to predict the effects of management on soil properties and soil carbon storage in different environments.
+I have assessed the potential and the limitations of soil-based carbon capture, studied carbon accrual under perennial bioenergy crops, and argued for improvements in the way soil carbon accrual rates are interpreted in agricultural settings.

 More on this theme: